osprey-dcs/data-platform/README.md

 ### mongodb installation

 MongoDB version 7.0.5 is the current reference version for the Data Platform service implementations.
+It may be installed as a local package, or via a Docker container.
+Each approach is described in more detail below.

+#### mongodb installation as local package

 Installation will vary by platform and instructions for doing so should be fairly easy to find.
 MongoDB provides [documentation for installing on a variety of platforms](https://www.mongodb.com/docs/manual/administration/install-community/), which is a good place to start.

-It is also possible (and relatively simple) to run MongoDB from a docker container.
-While probably not appropriate for a production installation or system under heavy load, this approach might be useful for development, evaluation, and other applications.
-The [dp-support repo](https://github.com/osprey-dcs/dp-support) includes example scripts for [creating](https://github.com/osprey-dcs/dp-support/blob/main/bin/mongodb-docker-create) and managing a MongoDB docker deployment.

 After installing MongoDB, create a user for the data platform applications.
 The following example creates an "admin" user (password="admin") with root privileges in the "admin" database.
 You can also create a user with privileges scoped only to the "dp" database in MongoDB.